Thank You For Your Service?

 Induction Day: The End of Woodstock

-August 18, 1969, fifty-five years ago today, I was supposed to be at the Woodstock Festival in upstate New York with my buddies.
-But instead on that sultry mid-summer morning, I was in Brooklyn, where I took my first military steps on the way to Vietnam.
+August 18, 1969, fifty-six years ago today, I was supposed to be at the Woodstock Festival in upstate New York with my buddies.
+But instead, on that sultry mid-summer morning, I was in Brooklyn, where I took my first military steps on the way to Vietnam.
 Read More

 My Lai Revisited: Ghost of The Americal Division